Definition

 Three (or four) Diffie-Hellman computations

 X3DH performs three DH computations, or four when a one-time prekey is available, then feeds them through a KDF to produce the session secret.
 Two of the computations bind the parties' identity keys to provide mutual authentication; the others mix in ephemeral and prekey material to provide forward secrecy.
 Crucially, authentication is achieved through Diffie-Hellman rather than digital signatures over the transcript, which gives the protocol cryptographic deniability: neither party can later present a portable proof that the other participated in the conversation.
+For a sovereign user, that is a deliberate feature — your messages authenticate to your counterparty in the moment without becoming signed evidence against either of you afterward.

 In Simple Terms